allenwq/devise-multi_email/README.md

 ### Configure custom association names

 You may not want to use the association `user.emails` or `email.users`.
 You can customize the name of the associations used.
+Add your custom configurations to an initializer file such as `config/initializers/devise-multi_email.rb`.

 _Note: model classes are inferred from the associations._